AstunTechnology/NRW_FishMapMon/readme.md

     sudo git clone git://github.com/n1k0/casperjs.git
     sudo ln -sf /usr/local/src/casperjs/bin/casperjs /usr/local/bin/casperjs

+### Install Python dependencies

+It is recommended that python-virtualenv (or virtualenvwrapper) are used to create a standalone environment for the application.
+Installing either package will provide access to `pip` the Python package manager which can be used to install all Python dependencies.
+The file `webapp/REQUIREMENTS` contains a list of all of the packages and their versions.
+Once the virtual environment is activated run `pip pip install -r REQUIREMENTS` from the `webapp` directory.

 Running the application
 -----------------------

+### Development

+During development the application can be run using the builtin Flask web server.
+Simply run `python app.py` from the `webapp` directory once you have activated the virtual environment and installed the dependencies.
+The application will then be available at: http://localhost:5000/

+### Production

-There are various ways to run a Python Flask web application including running under [Gunicorn](http://gunicorn.org/) using [Nginx](http://nginx.com/) as a front-end web server.
+In production there are various ways to run a Python Flask web application including running under [Gunicorn](http://gunicorn.org/) using [Nginx](http://nginx.com/) as a front-end web server.
 The application sets HTTP headers to enable caching of most content including map images using something like [Varnish](https://www.varnish-cache.org/).

 Configuration
 -------------

 The application requires the following configuration be set in it's environment:

-### Required Enviroment Variables
+### Required Environment Variables

 * `FISHMAP_SALT` - The password salt used with authenticated users passwords
 * `FISHMAP_PASSWORD` - Password for the fishmap database user
 * `FISHMAP_DEV_USER` - Username of development superuser
 * `FISHMAP_DEV_PASS` - Password of development superuser

-### Optional Enviroment Variables
+### Optional Environment Variables

 * `HTTP_AUTH_USER` - Username for basic HTTP auth (only required if the app is protected with basic auth)
 * `HTTP_AUTH_PASS` - Password for basic HTTP auth (only required if the app is protected with basic auth)
 * `FISHMAP_CONFIG_FILE` - Path to a configuration file that overrides settings in app.py

+### Overriding Configuration

+The default configuration in `app.py` can be overridden by specifying a configuration to load via the `FISHMAP_CONFIG_FILE` environment variable which must point to a Python ini style configuration file with a value per line.

 ### MapServer encryption key